 Respect Shared Spaces

 Act like a human.
 Clean up after yourself, store your stuff properly, and respect the communal vibe.
-It’s small effort that gets you massive respect.
+It’s a small effort that gets you massive respect.

 Not Adapting to Community Living

 Hostel life means living with people coming from different backgrounds with different habits and vibes.
 If you’re rigid or disrespectful in such an environment, people will instantly notice it (in a bad way).
-And don’t matter what you do, it comes back.
+And no matter what you do, it comes back.

 Therefore, respect sleep schedules, privacy, and routines.
 Once you do, the hostel stops being stressful and starts being a resource where you find friends and do the right networking you need to grow in life.